HEXCEL CORP (HXL)

 James J. Cannon

-Cannon joined the board in 2024, which is less than 24 months before the meeting, making him exempt from the TSR trigger; he has strong defense and manufacturing industry experience and no overboarding or attendance concerns.
+Mr. Cannon joined the board in 2024 (less than 24 months before the meeting), exempting him from the TSR trigger; no other policy concerns apply.

 ✓ FOR